rts-cmk-wu07/news-box-Alexander-Gronninger/projektdokumentation.md

 - Emotion: to allow for css to be applied in components
 - React-icons: for various icons used on the site
 - React-router-dom: for handling navigation and different pages
+- React-collapsible: tried making collapsible categories with just css, which doesn't allow for dynamically sized elements, this does

 ---